aswyen/aswyen.github.io/_projects/2025-09-24-jekyll-migration.md

 - **Automatic Navigation & Organization:**
   No more manual link updates—Jekyll dynamically lists posts and projects using Liquid loops.
 - **Consistent Theming:**
-  By using the built-in minima theme, my site instantly looks polished and professional.
-I can further customize layouts and styles as needed.
+  After starting with the built-in minima theme, I switched to the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme for a more modern, feature-rich look.
+Minimal Mistakes provides beautiful layouts, flexible navigation, and built-in support for author profiles, cards, and collections.
 - **Separation of Content and Layout:**
   Layouts and includes keep navigation, headers, and footers consistent across all pages, while content stays clean and focused.